rstoyanchev/s2gx2013-intro-websocket-spring-framework-4/overview/slides.md

 \- [RFC 6455](http://www.ietf.org/rfc/rfc2616.txt), <i>The WebSocket Protocol</i>

 !SLIDE smaller bullets incremental
-# Sounds promising
+# Sounds promising, for a good reason

 !SLIDE smaller bullets incremental
-# there is a lot more than is
+# there is more than is
 # apparent to the eye

 !SLIDE smaller bullets incremental